Flexible Imputation of Incomplete Network Data: Theory for Downstream Estimation

-to obtain $\alpha$.
-Since $\{e_{mi}\mid m=1, \ldots, M, i = 1, \ldots, N_m\}$ contains the error terms that may be correlated within networks, so inference should be clustered at the network level.
-However, when the errors are independent within each network, our results extend to the case of a single large network (i.e., $M = 1$), and we still obtain a consistent estimator. \end{example}
+We then use~\eqref{eq:GMM} to obtain the IV estimator $\hat{\alpha}$.
+Since the errors $\{e_{mi}\}_{m=1,\ldots,M, i=1,\ldots,N_m}$ may be correlated within networks, inference should be clustered at the network level. \end{example}

 \paragraph{Remark} Our approach for GMM estimation differs from that of \citet{chandrasekhar2011econometrics}.
-Specifically, \citet{chandrasekhar2011econometrics} construct moments by integrating over the missing network data, typically using simulation to approximate (conditional) expectations.
+Specifically, \citet{chandrasekhar2011econometrics} construct moments by integrating over the missing network data, using simulation to approximate (conditional) expectations.
 As a consequence, their implementation is computationally demanding in GMM settings and relies on parametric assumptions about the distribution of the error terms (see the discussion in \citet{chandrasekhar2011econometrics} and \citet{boucher2020estimating}).
 By contrast, our approach directly plugs the imputed network into the moment function $\psi(\cdot)$, avoiding simulation and distributional assumptions on the errors.
 A key advantage of \citet{chandrasekhar2011econometrics}'s approach is that it can accommodate complex network statistics, such as average path length, that cannot be computed using a simple plug-in strategy.
-However, even in this case, our imputed adjacency matrix can still serve as the basis for the simulation-based GMM procedure using the theoretical framework developed in Section~4.2 of \citet{chandrasekhar2011econometrics}.
+However, even in such cases, our imputed adjacency matrix can still serve as the basis for the simulation-based GMM procedure, and their analytical framework (developed in Section~4.2 of \citet{chandrasekhar2011econometrics}) can then be used to establish consistency of the downstream estimator.

+We now introduce a set of regularity conditions on the sampling process and the moment function $\psi(\cdot)$ used to establish consistency of the downstream estimator.